craftyapes/pi-report-localinstall/README.md

 # pi-report-localinstall

-This repo contains a command-line tool for reporting Shotgun Site usage info for a single or multiple Sites.
+This repo contains a command-line tool for reporting Shotgun Site usage info for a single Site or multiple Sites.
 It identifies users by their email addresses, and assumes one Shotgun account per email address.

 ## Requirements